Azure/application-gateway-kubernetes-ingress/docs/setup/install-existing.md

     - Option 2: [Using a Service Principal](#using-a-service-principal)
 - [Install Ingress Controller using Helm](#install-ingress-controller-as-a-helm-chart)
-- [Multi-cluster / Shared App Gateway](#user-content-multi-cluster--shared-app-gateway): Install AGIC in an environment, where App Gateway is shared between one or more AKS custers and/or other Azure components.
+- [Multi-cluster / Shared App Gateway](#user-content-multi-cluster--shared-app-gateway): Install AGIC in an environment, where App Gateway is shared between one or more AKS clusters and/or other Azure components.

 ### Prerequisites
 This documents assumes you already have the following tools and infrastructure installed: